choeffer/360pibot/docs/install.rst

 Then, the environment variable has to be set while or before launching Python 3 or an IDE.
-This variable will point to the IP address (and optional port) on which the Raspberry Pi is accessable.
+This variable will point to the IP address (and optional port) on which the Raspberry Pi is accessible.
 This can be on its own provided hotspot/network or on a WLAN it is connected to.

 .. code-block:: console